Milzybyte/randlistpick.py/README.md

 # randlistpick.py
-generates a random pick from and array simple GUI
+generates a random pick from a array, simple GUI